yohannes911/select2/doc/synchronization.md

 Select 2
 -------------------------------------------------------------------------------

-The Select 2 protocol is a wait-free protocol that can select one and only one thread from two threads.
+The Select 2 protocol is a wait-free synchronization primitive.
+It can select one and only one thread from two threads.
+It can be applied to safely execute critical sections.
+It has the following features:

-This synchronization primitive provides the following guaratee:
+**This selection protocol provides the following guaratees**:

-**Select 2 guarantees that only one thread is selected at any time**
+* **safe**: one and only one thread is selected at any time

-This synchroinzation primitive can be used to execute critical sections:
+* **wait-free**: the selection protocol eventually terminates (ie. in finite steps)

-**Select 2 can be used to execute critical sections atomatically, in a wait-free manner.**
+**Its application provides similar guarantees, it can be used to execute critical sections with the following guarantees**:

+* **safe**: one and only one code is executed at any time (ie. does not occur parallel execution)
+* **wait-free**: each thread depends only on its code and does not depend on the other thread, hence iff the the threads own code is wait-free then the whole thread will eventually terminate

 ### Datums ###